Product Design Using Generative Adversarial Network: Incorporating Consumer Preference and External Data: Introduction

+We propose a novel framework to transform the product design process in the era of generative AI.
+Our approach utilizes a semi-supervised deep generative framework based on Generative Adversarial Network (GAN) to automatically and cost-effectively create consumer-preferred product designs.
+Compared to other generative models such as diffusion models (see the literature review for a detailed comparison), our model offers several advantages: 1) it generates realistic images; 2) it is prompt-free, eliminating the need for textual prompts; 3) it incorporates large-scale consumer preferences; 4) it leverages UGC; 5) it enables fast and cost-effective design generation;\footnote{Our trained model can generate a new design in just 0.01 seconds using a consumer-grade laptop, whereas state-of-the-art diffusion models require at least 10 seconds and rely on 2 to 3 enterprise-grade GPUs.} 6) it is tailored for personalized design generation.

-We apply our proposed framework to a real business setting: a self-aided photography chain in China.
-The company operates self-aided photo booths in large shopping malls in major cities.
-The photo booths allow consumers to choose photo templates, take photos with the chosen templates, and print their photos.
-These photo templates are the main product offerings of the company, so it is crucial for the firm to design appealing photo templates to attract consumers.
-However, as a start-up company, the firm has limited resources and does not have a systematic way to design new templates.
-The firm also faces a ``cold-start" problem with limited internal data.
-Our proposed framework can help the firm generate new consumer-preferred photo template designs in an automatic and cost-effective manner.
+To illustrate the practical application of our framework, we conduct an empirical study with a self-operated photography chain in China.
+This company operates photo booths in major city shopping malls, allowing customers to select templates, take photos, and print them.
+As the photo templates are key products, it is crucial for the company to design appealing ones to attract customers.
+Traditionally, this would involve hiring professional designers and conducting costly consumer tests for each design.
+As a start-up with limited resources and internal data, the company faces a ``cold-start" problem.
+Our framework enables the company to systematically integrate revealed preferences from both internal consumer choices and external UGC sources, facilitating rapid and concurrent design generation and evaluation.
+This approach transforms the process from a sequential design-then-test method to an integrated design-with-preferences strategy, fundamentally changing how firms can develop consumer-oriented products in the era of generative AI.

-The internal dataset contains 2195 consumers who had taken at least one photo between October 2017 and August 2018.
-For each consumer, we obtain her full order history, including her selected photo templates and the photos taken with these chosen templates.
+The self-operated photography chain provides us internal dataset that contains 2195 consumers who had taken at least one photo between October 2017 and August 2018.
+For each consumer, we observe her full order history, including her selected photo templates and the photos taken with these chosen templates.
+The mapping from internal consumers to their chosen templates represents internal consumer preference.
 We further collect external images from UGC websites.
 These external images are of similar types to those of the internal images, with humans taking photos in front of various backgrounds.
-The external dataset serves two purposes.
-First, it provides training inputs for the constructed generative models, allowing them to incorporate new product features derived from external product designs.
-It addresses the issue that the internal data contain limited style variations.
-Second, the rich history of external preferences inherent in the external data allows the predictor model to recognize popular product features from the external sources and guide the generative model to produce ``out-of-the-box" appealing designs that do not exist in the internal data.
+They represent both existing external designs and external consumer preferences.